anthonyjclark/adabot-prototyping/rpi/demos/README.md

     * 2) To view documentation about how python interfaces with rasberry pi follow the link <https://sourceforge.net/p/raspberry-gpio-python/wiki/Examples/ >

-    * 3) In the python IDE we need to import **GPIO**
+    * 3) We need to import **GPIO** so open a file and type the following at the top:
-            * In python type `import RPi.GPIO as GPIO`
+    `import RPi.GPIO as GPIO`

             * Note if we leave or exit the python program without saving we will need to reimport the above step

 **GPIO PIN LAYOUT**